 What is irritable bowel syndrome?

-Many people have had gastrointestinal problems in their lives before, or have sporadically had a sensitive stomach.
-About 20 percent of the population, however, is affected by IBS, making it one of the most common functional gastrointestinal disorders.
-IBS sufferers have complaints such as stool urgency, diarrhea, distended abdomen, bloating, abdominal pain, and constipation; these symptoms can permanently affect one’s quality of life.
+Most people have gastrointestinal complaints at some point in their lifetime.
+Many people sporadically have a sensitive stomach.
+Estimates report that 10 to 20 percent of the population globally is affected by IBS, making it one of the most common functional gastrointestinal disorders.
+People affected by IBS have complaints such as the urge to have a bowel movement (bowel urgency), diarrhea, distended abdomen, bloating, abdominal pain, and constipation.
+These symptoms might be so severe that they impair quality of life.

 How does IBS develop?

 Researchers have yet to determine one clear cause for irritable bowel syndrome.

 The gut-brain axis

 One theory is that altered brain-gut interactions (“gut-brain axis”) are responsible for IBS.
 This means the signals between the brain and the intestines might not be functioning as they should.
 This could lead to hypersensitivity to digestive processes.
 The result might be pain, diarrhea, or constipation in a person with IBS, where a person without IBS wouldn’t experience those symptoms.

 There is believed to be a strong connection between stress and IBS symptoms.
 Stress hormones may worsen IBS symptoms, making a stressful event an IBS trigger.
 The pain of IBS can also cause stress, creating a positive feedback loop where IBS and stress feed off of one another.
 The autonomic nervous system, which controls responses to stress, is believed to be overactive in people with IBS.

 People with IBS also experience impaired mobility and motility of the intestine.
 This means food may not be digested and transported through the intestine at normal speed.
 The disturbed motility may lead to bacterial overgrowth in the intestine.